brindilles/credit_default_prediction/README.md

 5. Logistic Regression

 #### Evaluation metrics:
 - Accuracy, precision, recall and F1-score.
 Focus on F1 score with higher recall due to aim in classifying the most defaulters.
-Precision is also considered to
+Precision is also considered to improve customer revenue by not rejecting actual non-defaulters.

 #### Findings
 - XGBoost achieved the highest F1-score-recall (0.53 and 0.56) combination after hyperparameter tuning and one of the quickest models to tune.